 Taynuilt (Taigh-an-Uillt) is a large village near Loch Etive, a sea loch extending into the mountains of Argyll.
-The village has hotel/ restaurants and some local shops.
+The village has accommodation (although sadly the Taynuilt Inn burnt down September 2021), restaurants and some local shops as well as a 9-hole golf course overlooking Loch Etive.
 Summer cruises are available on the loch from a pier a few minutes walk from the station.
 Taynuilt is also an excellent centre for exploring the area around Loch Awe and for climbing Ben Cruachan, one of Scotland’s best known mountains.
 A mountain made of granite with several tops, the most westerly of which is closest to Taynuilt and is known as the ‘Taynuilt Peak’.
 Ben Cruachan is also well known for its high lochan (lake) which acts as a reservoir to generate hydro electricity.
-The associated power turbines and turbine hall are located inside the mountain and operated as ‘Pump Storage’ to balance energy demand on the National Grid.
-Visitors can be taken on a tour to see this fascinating engineering installation which is operated by ScottishPower.
-Click here for details and here to REQUEST a Tour

-Taynuilt Station with the 14.41 ex Oban – Glasgow Queen Street Station train on the loop (LH side) crossing the 12.21 Glasgow Queen Street – Oban train on the down line on 5th September 2014.
+Taynuilt Station with the 14.41 ex Oban – Glasgow Queen Street Station train on the loop (LH side) crossing the 12.21 Glasgow Queen Street – Oban train on the down line in September 2014.

-The original 1880 timber built station building, which stood on the LH side was an impressive listed building structure.
+The original 1880 timber-built station building, which stood on the left hand side was an impressive listed building structure.
 Unfortunately it burnt down some years ago just as it was in the process of receiving grant funding to preserve it.
 The signal box, although timber, was not the original.
 It ceased to be used with the introduction of RETB train control in 1988.
-Although disused and having the external steps and balcony removed it has recently been refurbished.
+Although disused and having the external steps and balcony removed it has been refurbished.
 It is now located at the east end of the platform on the up loop.
 It is hidden by the trees in this picture but is clearly seen in the top picture.